Grants to Expand Substance Use Disorder Treatment Capacity in Adult and Family Treatment Drug Courts (SAMHSA Treatment Drug Courts)

-- Screening and assessing clients for the presence of SUD and/or co-occurring substance use and mental disorders (COD), and using the information obtained from the screening and assessment to develop appropriate treatment approaches
+- Screening and assessing clients for the presence of SUD and/or co-occurring substance use and mental disorders (COD), and using this information to develop appropriate treatment approaches

-- Screening for infectious diseases, such as HIV and viral hepatitis A, B, and C, that pose a high risk for people with SUD and ensuring appropriate referral and follow up to treatment
+- Screening for infectious diseases, such as HIV, syphilis, and viral hepatitis A, B, and C, that pose a high risk for people with SUD and ensuring appropriate referral and follow up to treatment

-- Providing evidence-based and population appropriate treatment services to meet the unique needs of diverse populations at risk, including the use of medications, approved by the U.S. Food and Drug Administration (FDA), in the treatment of opioid use disorder (OUD), medication management, outpatient care, day treatment that includes outreach-based services, intensive outpatient, recovery housing, or residential programs
+- Providing evidence-based and population appropriate treatment services to meet the unique needs of diverse populations at risk, including the use of medications, approved by the U.S. Food and Drug Administration (FDA), in the treatment of opioid use disorder (OUD), and medication management in outpatient, day treatment that includes outreach-based services, intensive outpatient, or residential programs

-- Providing recovery support services, including childcare, vocational, educational, and transportation services, designed to improve access and retention in services
+- Providing RSS, including childcare, supported employment, skill training, and transportation services, designed to improve access and retention in services

 - Providing services and supports, such as family counseling and family recovery support services, to help preserve families